 There are also a number of people working on our sites as employees of companies providing outsourced services, such as cleaning and catering.
 The nature of these services may mean there is an increased inherent risk of slavery and human trafficking.
 The companies that provide these services are subject to the Global T&Cs.
-We intend to seek additional assurances from these companies that they have effective procedures to protect their staff from slavery and human trafficking risks.
+We have sought and received additional assurances that they have set out actions in order to address the slavery and human trafficking risk within their operations and supply chain.